ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<select list\>`

     A comma-delimited list of output expressions.
-The result of these output expressions are returned as the output of the `extract` statement, along with the tuples that are generated by the evaluation of the extraction specification.
+The results of these output expressions are returned as the output of the `extract` statement, along with the tuples that are generated by the evaluation of the extraction specification.
 The format for the `<select list\>` is the same as the `<select list\>` of a `select` statement.

 - `<extraction specification\>`